JUMP TO..

 Our Mission

-The mission of Mountain Spirit Institute is to facilitate one’s connection to the natural enviroment, each other and a deeper connection to one's self.
+To facilitate one’s connection to the natural enviroment, each other and a deeper connection to one's self.

-From Wilderness to Workshops
+From Wilderness to Workshops:

 Participants on our programs will have a greater appreciation, and understanding of their own resources, of other individuals around them, as well as a better sense of their place in the natural world.
 Self reliance, compassion, service, centeredness, physical fitness and interpersonal community-building, as well as caring for, and understanding of the natural environment, are hallmarks of our mission.

-Our Purpose
+Our Purpose:

 Mountain Spirit Institute’s purpose is to provide a forum for teachers, lecturers, authors and artists to teach, facilitate or publish what they have to offer the world.
 These givers are invited to come into the circle and to teach, for a day, or a lifetime, under the financial, legal and administrative umbrella of the organization as long as they meet the criteria, as set by the board and administration, the bylaws, MSI’s policies, and their offering falls within the scope of the mission statement.